bluefroguk1/empire-dump/content/Wiki/Game Design/Reporting a conduct problem.md

 * You can report any activity by another participant that you have witnessed or experienced that has made you feel uncomfortable or distressed
 * You can report a breach of conduct another person has experienced if they have shared details with you
 * You can make a report about anyone who attends Empire [[Events|events]] in any capacity Our code of Conduct lays out the standards of behaviour we require for all participants who attend Empire.
 If you have seen or experienced a breach of these rules by another participant, we encourage you to report it.
 If another participant has confided in you with details of an incident that you consider to be a breach of conduct, then we would also like you to report that to us.
 You can report any incident, regardless of where it took place, or when.
-It could have occurred anywhere [[Online|online]], at one of our events, or elsewhere.
+It could have occurred anywhere [[Online|online]], at one of our [[Events|events]], or elsewhere.
 You can report a breach of conduct by any participant at an Empire event.
 If you report a breach of conduct by someone who has never attended an Empire event and does not have an account on our system, then we will make a note of the report but take no further action.
-If you have a complaint about another participant who is no longer permitted to attend our events, then we will let you know that they are already banned.
+If you have a complaint about another participant who is no longer permitted to attend our [[Events|events]], then we will let you know that they are already banned.
 If you unsure whether something breaches our conduct rules, but it has left you feeling uncomfortable or distressed, then we would still encourage you to speak to us.
 We can discuss the incident with you to see if any of our rules have been violated and look at what steps we can take to support you.
 You might be worried about whether an incident is [[Worth|worth]] reporting, or concerned that reporting might cause problems for us or take up our time.
-We would always rather know about what is happening - reporting helps us to make our events safer for everyone.
+We would always rather know about what is happening - reporting helps us to make our [[Events|events]] safer for everyone.
 ## How Do I Report?
 * The best person to speak to first is a member of our conduct team
 * The conduct team are Emma Woods, Clare Evans, Chris Penney and Graeme Jamieson